Unitel Bolivia: Entertainment

+At launch, the networked carriage of telenovelas was irregular: the weekly schedule published on the July 20, 1997 issue of Presencia noted that each of the three stations aired different telenovelas in the same timeslot.
+The 1pm slot aired O Salvador da Pátria in La Paz and part of the network, Pasiones secretas in Santa Cruz and A flor de piel in Cochabamba; the 7pm slot aired História de Amor everywhere but in Santa Cruz, where Confidente de secundaria aired, and at 9pm, Irmãos Coragem in La Paz, História de Amor in Santa Cruz and Tropicaliente in Cochabamba.

+Other networked programs at launch time were fully-networked though, such as the game show TV Bingo (Reyes Seleme), variety show Teleritmo (Sandra Parada and Edwin Pérez), Spanish game shows (Qué apostamos and El grand prix del verano, relayed from TVE Internacional) and imported TV series such as MacGyver, NYPD Blue and Serie Rose and feature films.

 The channel also broadcast various beauty pageants, such as Miss Santa Cruz, Miss Bolivia, Reina Hispanoamericana, Miss Universe and Miss World from 1997 to 2016, from 2017, the rights were hold by Red Uno.

 Since 2006, Unitel began broadcasting 24 hours of daily programming, though it wasn't the first channel to do so - channel 5 in La Paz had done a similar attempt in 1985 and channel 11, from 1996 to 1999.

 In 2007, Unitel defined itself as a channel where telenovelas weren't dominant in contrast to other channels.
 While the channel aired four telenovelas daily, Red Uno aired more, whereas Unitel specialized mainly in five movie slots, broadcasting approximately 38 movies per week.